 Lack of effective plumbing infrastructure is a major factor in the statistics.
 While we are at an advantage with our infrastructure in the U.S., health and safety problems exist that continue to cause water-related diseases.
 Many of our problems from water-related diseases result from corroded pipes, leaks that foster mold, clogs that cause sewer backups, and more.

 What can you do?
 With better plumbing, you can prevent water-related diseases.
-The availability of clean drinking water and basic sanitation affect everyone.
+The availability of clean drinking water and basic sanitation affects everyone.
 It is important to understand the plumbing in your home, learn to identify leaks and make repairs promptly, and schedule repairs to address stubborn clogs before the sewer problem escalates.

 There is also a growing concern about access to clean drinking water in the future.
 In the U.S., drought and pollution limit our drinking water availability.
 One way you can do your part is by helping to conserve water.
 Learn basic tips for reducing your water usage and install eco-friendly products when possible.